The Global Development Institute at The University of Manchester: Where critical thinking meets social justice.

-The Global Development Institute continues the commitment to addressing global poverty and inequality, by uniting the strengths of the Institute for Development Policy and Management and the Brooks World Poverty Institute.
+Development Studies at The University of Manchester was first established in 1958.
+The Global Development Institute was formed in 2016, uniting the strengths of the Institute for Development Policy and Management (IDPM) and the Brooks World Poverty Institute.

 Manchester was the crucible for the industrial revolution that transformed human well-being but now threatens human survival.
 We believe that Manchester should also be the crucible for ideas that ensure sustainable development and social justice for all of humanity.Professor David Hulme / GDI Director